smokingpun/smokingpun.github.io/_posts/2018-06-14-How-to-write-a-book-working-mum.md

 I fondly remember the days when I'd make myself a cup of tea, wonder around a bit, rearrange my desk and then do some writing, for hours if I wanted.
 No more.
 The key to writing a book when you're busy is to accept that 20 minutes is a wonderful opportunity.
 If you spot 20 minutes (or even the promise of 20 minutes) sit down and write.
 The washing up can wait.
 It doesn't matter that the house is a bit messy - really, it doesn't.
 Don't go anywhere near social media.
 Accept that writing in your pyjamas is perfectly acceptable.

 I'm always amazed by how much you can get done if you do little bursts frequently.
 However, if you are tired then don't feel guilty.
 Go back to bed.
 Have a bath.
-The book can wait.
+The book can wait

 ## Bin multitasking